 The maximum award will be $300 from the Dean’s office, to be matched by at least $300 from a department, center, or research grant; if the matching funds are less than $300, the student travel award is reduced accordingly.
-There will be an effort to spread the awards across the three application cycles and across the six departments.
 Only students presenting at international or national meetings are eligible for the maximum award.
 Students presenting at state or regional meetings or participating in a group competition are eligible for a maximum of $100 from the Dean’s office with a comparable match from a department or center.
 Student travel awards may be used to cover registration fees, but not for membership fees.
 All student travel support is based upon the availability of funds.

 CYCLE 1: September 20